-There are many cases, but, I’ll put all the similar problem in one case to make things easy to solve.
+There are many causes, but, I’ll talk about all the similar problems in one case to make things easy to solve.

 The uploaded file could not be moved to wp-content/uploads

 WordPress Uploader can work perfectly when your server allows modifying the ”upload” directory.
-But sometimes, web hosting companies can have issues with that, especially, those with the Softaculous auto installer.
-At the mean time, you can get this problem when migrating from servers and web-hosting companies, your new host can find issues with the Uploader file permissions in WordPress.
+But sometimes, web hosting companies can have issues with that, especially, those with Softaculous auto-installer.
+In the meantime, you can get this problem when migrating from servers and web-hosting companies, your new host can find issues with the Uploader file permissions in WordPress.

 Luckily, this issue can be solved in simple steps.
 All you have to do is to edit the ”upload” file permission to ”777”.
 It’s better to make it ”555”.
 But, it will never work with servers with Softaculous, or it works, but, with issues.

 Of course, you should change the settings back to their original value, that’s important for security.
 So, let’s change it together.